Junks5020/deepe-docs/docs/user-guide/document-embedding.md

 1. Click **"Create a Knowledge Base"** on the Embedding page.
 2. Fill in the **Knowledge Base name** and a short **description**.
 3. Select an embedding model.
-If no models appear, register a usable embedding model via [Thirdparty Models](thirdparty-models.md).
+If no models appear, register a usable embedding model via [Third-party Models](thirdparty-models.md).
 4. Click **"Save"** — your Knowledge Base will be created immediately.